ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/dorian_gray.md

 Dorian Gray is introduced as the most beautiful young man in London.
 Basil Hallward, an artist, paints his portrait, and Basil's devotion to Dorian is not subtle.
 Lord Henry Wotton arrives like a perfume you know will turn sickly later on, and he speaks in epigrams that feel like little blades.
 Dorian listens.
 Dorian absorbs.

-When the portrait is finished, Dorian panics at the thought of ageing.
-He makes a wish, a kind of spiritual tantrum, that the painting should bear the burden of time and sin while he remains untouched.
+Upon seeing the finished portrait, Dorian is struck by the contrast between his own youthful beauty and the inevitable decay that time will bring.
+In a moment of panic, he expresses a wish that he could remain forever young while the portrait ages in his place.

 And he gets what he asks for.
+His soul is severed.

 From there we watch the split form.
 Dorian, externally pristine, drifts into a double life of pleasure and cruelty.
 People around him are damaged, discarded, or destroyed.
 The portrait in the attic changes, quietly recording what his face refuses to show.